 Student Leadership at Rolling Terrace

-Our Student Leadership Club began as a way to help students in 4th and 5th grade engage in community works, give back to their school, and gain important leadership skills.
+Our Student Leadership Club began as a way to help students in 5th grade engage in community works, give back to their school, and gain important leadership skills.
 The Student Leadership Club is a program to build leadership, which means all children are at differing levels of responsibility and learning.

 How does Student Leadership Club work?